LeenaKI/adalflow_prompt_optimization/README.md

 2. Open the app in your browser at [http://localhost:8501](http://localhost:8501).

-3. Enter your OpenAI API key if prompted.
+3. Enter your Gemini API key if prompted.

 4. Input your custom prompt in the text area and click **Optimize Prompt** to receive an optimized version.